baileytalks/card-deck/README.md

 2. Order the deck of cards in perfect sequence, as specified above
 3. Write a shuffle method that shuffles the cards
 4. Perfect the shuffle method so that no two cards are still in sequence

-5. Deal the number of cards specified and create players as needed to deal to
+When dealing, require the user to input the number of cards they want to deal to each player, and the number of players.
+The deal method creates the appropriate number of users and then deals cards from the deck one by one.